-- 1. If required by state statue, the facility is licensed by the appropriate state agency that approves health care facility licensure. - 2.
-There is documentation of drug screens and other relevant lab tests upon admission and as appropriate. - 3.
+- 1. If required by state statute, the facility is licensed by the appropriate state agency that approves health care facility licensure. - 2.
+There is documentation of drug screens and relevant lab tests upon admission and as clinically indicated. - 3.
 After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within 5 days of admission and amended as needed for changes in the individual's clinical condition.
 Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical or psychiatric conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure - 4.
-Treatment program includes documentation of a minimum of one hour-long, individual counseling session per week with a licensed therapist. - 5.
-The need for Medication-Assisted Treatment (MAT) unless medically contraindicated, should be critically considered especially in members who have significant cravings or repeated relapses. - 6.
-Licensed behavioral health practitioners supervise all treatment. - 7.
+Treatment programing includes documentation of one individual counseling session weekly or as clinically indicated. - 5.
+The member and/or family member should be made aware of FDA approved Medication Assisted Treatments (MAT) available.
+The facility should document informed consent including the risks and benefits of MAT treatment as well as the risks of no MAT treatment. - 6.
+There is documentation that the member is evaluated on each program day by a licensed behavioral health practitioner. - 7.
 Mental health and medical services are available 24 hours per day, seven days per week either on-site or off-site by referral. - 8.
-Multi-disciplinary treatment program that occurs a minimum of three hours per day for a minimum of three days per week.
-No matter how many days the program meets each week, there is a daily requirement for 3 hours of therapies.
-If the program offers activities that are primarily recreational and diversionary, or provide only a level of functional support that does not treat the serious presenting symptoms, these do not qualify as intensive outpatient services. - 9.
-There is documentation of a safety plan including access for the member and/or family/support system to professional supports outside of program hours. - 10.
+A multidisciplinary treatment program occurs 3 days per week and provides a minimum of 9 hours of weekly clinical services to comprehensively address the needs identified in the member's treatment plan.
+If the treatment program offers activities that are primarily recreational and diversionary, or provide only a level of functional support that does not treat the serious presenting symptoms, New Directions does not count these activities in the total hours of treatment delivered. - 9.
+For members receiving boarding services, during non-program hours the member is allowed the opportunity to: - a.
+Function independently. - b.
+Develop and practice new skills in the real world to prepare for community reintegration and long term recovery - 10.
+There is documentation of a safety plan including access for the member and/or family/support system to professional supports outside of program hours. - 11.
 Family participation: - a.
 For adults: Family treatment is being utilized at an appropriate frequency.
-If Family treatment is not held, the facility/provider specifically lists the contraindications to Family Therapy., - b.
+If Family treatment is not held, the facility/provider specifically lists the contraindications to Family Therapy.

+- b.
 For children/adolescents: Family treatment will be provided as part of the treatment plan.
 If Family treatment is not held, the facility/provider specifically lists the contraindications to Family Therapy unless clinically contraindicated.
 The family/support system assessment will be completed within 72 hours of admission with the expectation that family is involved in treatment decisions and discharge planning throughout the course of care.
-Family sessions will occur no less than weekly. - c.
-Family participation may be conducted via telephonic sessions when there is a significant geographic limitation.

-11. Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within five days of admission.
+Family sessions will occur at least weekly. - c.
+Family participation may be conducted via telephonic sessions when there is a significant geographic limitation. - 12.
+Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within five days of admission.